poproar/Barnabas-Instructors-Guide/_lessons/01/index.md

 ### Step 1: Introducing Barnabas Robotics (10 minutes)
 #### Project Objective
-The overall goal of all Barnabas Robotics’ projects is to create a robot, while learning more about engineering...and about ourselves.
+The overall goal of all Barnabas Robotics’ projects is to create a robot, while learning more about engineering - and about ourselves.
 Throughout the Barnabas-Bot project, students will explore the various disciplines of engineering--including mechanical, electrical, hardware, and software engineering--which each play a critical role in robotics.
 Additionally, students will have the opportunity to learn about themselves and their peers, as the project also promotes teamwork, communication, and self-reflection.

 Take the time at the very beginning of the project to explain these goals to your students to set the tone and expectation for the rest of the project.